-In past Review & Outlooks, we have discussed a phenomenon where equities tend to follow lackluster stretches with robust returns.
-2015 was relatively flat, with a correction beginning midyear and lasting through early 2016.
+In past Review & Outlooks, we have discussed a phenomenon where stocks tend to follow lackluster stretches with robust returns.
+2015 was relatively flat, with a correction beginning mid-year and lasting through early 2016.
 Last year was better, with a nice recovery after the correction's February low, but not quite sensational.
 We see more robust returns ahead.